surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.0.1-dev.2 =
+= 11.1.0-dev.3 =

-(2022/02/17) Fixed an incorrect visual element change on mouseover for The Events Calendar and WP Job Manager option selects.
+(2022/02/17) Added a new Document SSO &gt; Edit Visibility &gt; 301 Redirect URL option.
+Fixed an incorrect visual element change on mouseover for The Events Calendar and WP Job Manager option selects.

 = 11.0.0 =